Pinhead (Hellraiser)

 Pinhead (also known as Lead Cenobite or the Hell Priest, among other names and titles) (Note: In the 2011 comic book series Hellraiser published by BOOM!
 Studios, Barker refers to the character as "the Priest".
 In that comic book series and the subsequent series Hellraiser: The Dark Watch, Cenobites refer to him as holding the title of "the Hell Priest" or "the Pontifex", making him "Hell's Pope".
 Nearly thirty years after The Hellbound Heart was published, Barker's 2015 novel The Scarlet Gospels cements the character's official title and rank is "the Hell Priest" and that he hates the nickname "Pinhead".
 In a later novella, Hellraiser: The Toll (which acts as a bridge between The Hellbound Heart and The Scarlet Gospels), the character is also known to some as the Cold Man.) is a fictional character and the main antagonist of the Hellraiser franchise.
 The character first appeared as an unnamed figure in the 1986 Clive Barker novella The Hellbound Heart.
 When Clive Barker adapted the novella into the 1987 film Hellraiser, he referred to the character in early drafts as "the Priest" but the final film gave no name (he is credited as "Lead Cenobite" and only has approximately eight minutes of screentime).
-The production and make-up crew nicknamed the character "Pinhead"—derived from his bald head studded with nails—and fans accepted the sobriquet.
-The name was then used in press materials, tie-in media, and on-screen in some of the film's sequels, although Barker himself despises the moniker.
+The production and make-up crew nicknamed the character "Pinhead"—derived from his bald head studded with nails—and fans accepted the sobriquet, although Clive Barker himself despises the nickname.
+The name was then used in press materials, tie-in media, and on-screen in some of the film's sequels, despite Barker's dislike of the moniker.

-Pinhead is one of the leaders of the Cenobites, said to be humans who were later transformed into demonic creatures devoted to the practice of experimental sadomasochism.
+Pinhead is one of the leaders of the Cenobites, said to be humans who were transformed into demonic creatures devoted to the practice of experimental sadomasochism.
 They exist in an extra-dimensional realm that is Hell or one of many versions of Hell that co-exist.
 Cenobites are usually only summoned to Earth through puzzle boxes, such as one called the LeMarchand Configuration (known as the Lament Configuration in the film series).